 The 40-year-old woman mistakenly assumes that he is a young rowdy man throwing firecrackers around — a deadly misreading of the situation.
 "Do you have to do that while I'm walking past?" she yells.
-As she walks by, Stephan B. shoots her several times in the back.
+As she walks by, the assailant shoots her several times in the back.

 Jana L. — a music lover

-There are no indications that Jana L. had any previous contact with Stephan B. He shot her arbitrarily.
+There are no indications that Jana L. had any previous contact with the man now charged with the crime, Stephan B. The attacker shot her arbitrarily.
 People who knew Jana all describe her as happy.
 She was a big music fan — and most of all she loved to listen to German pop music.
 Just a few days prior to her death she posted a photo from a Stefan Mross concert on her social media page.
 Mross himself expressed his bewilderment on Facebook: "We are deeply saddened.
 The attack robbed us of our biggest fan in Halle … A zest for life, a music lover and our biggest pop fan.
 That was Jana's life."

 Jana had collected autographs from Ella Endlich and Andrea Berg, even taking selfies with the stars.
 "I met Jana at many of my concerts and autograph sessions," Andrea Berg told German newspaper Bild.
 "What happened in Halle has left me shocked and hopelessly saddened."